 - Career smoothness: This type of incontinence is caused by a physical or mental imbalance that prevents you from getting to the bathroom in time.

-I have proven Studies That one out of every five men who have symptoms of incontinence seek medical attention only, and that despite the availability of appropriate treatments, the percentage of men who seek care is estimated at half Women with urinary incontinence who seek care.
+I have proven Study That one out of every five men who have symptoms of incontinence seek medical attention only, and that despite the availability of appropriate treatments, the percentage of men who seek care is estimated at half Women with urinary incontinence who seek care.

 Causes of incontinence in men